Search

 Sally was 41 when she started noticing changes in her bathroom habits.
 It only happened a couple of times a week, but she would find herself suddenly needing to go.
 She’d often race to the bathroom upon arriving home from an afternoon out, hobbling her way to the door, desperate to make it before she had an accident (something that she was ashamed to say had happened at least a couple of times).

 After a few years, the problem had worsened.
 It was a gradual, but steady change that was hard to ignore, but in the end, it was something she just put up with.
-In fact, even though it was an annoyance, she had become so good at putting up with it it had actually just become a part of who she was.
+Even though it was an annoyance, she had become so good at putting up with it it had actually just become a part of who she was.

 She brought a change of clothes with her when she went out and left them in the car.
 She had a spare pair of pants at work.
 She started wearing darker colors to mask any accidents that might occur, and she located the nearest bathroom upon first arriving at a new location.
 You could say that she was a “pro” at having an overactive bladder.